shkusiak/lax_bracket-cli-app/NOTES.md

     user types lax-bracket

+    Execute original_rank

-    Show a list of teams & brackets
+      Show a list of the top 25 teams prior to championships.
-      Bracket #1:
-      1. Trinity
+        1. TCNJ
         2. Amherst
+        3. Salisbury
+        ...

+    Ask the user what they would like to do?
+      >options: list_results, follow_team, list_brackets, exit

+    IF list_results, execute playoffs (if not already executed) and...

+      Shows a list of the final rankings:
+         1. Midddlebury
+         2. TCNJ
          3. etc.

-    Which bracket do you want to learn more about?

-    1

-    "<bracket_1> consists of:
-      [Team 1, Team 2, etc.]
-    The winner of Bracket 1 is <bracket_winner>"
-    Which team do you want to learn more about?
-Type the number of the team you would like to learn more about.

-    Team 1
+      What would you like to do next?
+        >options: original_rank, follow_team, list_brackets, exit

+    IF follow_team, execute playoffs (if not already executed) and ask for a team name

+      >team_1

-    Shows more info on team 1
+      Shows more info on <team_1>
-     "<team 1> came in <rank> place overall.
+        "<team 1.name> came in <team_1.rank> place overall.
+(Their original rank was <team_1.original_rank or original_rank(team_1)?>.)
         They played <team> during <round> and <won/lost>.
 The final score was <score>.
         Then they played <team> during <round> and <won/lost>.
 The final score was <score>.
-     Then they played..."
+        Then they played...

-    To see a final rank of all teams type "rankings"
+        ..."

+      What would you like to do next?
+        >options: original_rank, list_results, follow_team, list_brackets, exit

-     Shows a list of the final rankings:
+    IF list_brackets, show a list of teams & brackets

+      Bracket #1:
-       1. Midddlebury
+        1. Trinity
-       2. TCNJ
+        2. Amherst
         3. etc.

+      Which "bracket" do you want to learn more about?

+      >1

+      Shows more info on <bracket_1>
+        "<bracket_1.name> consists of:
+          [Team 1, Team 2, etc.]
+        The winner of Bracket 1 is <bracket_1.winner>
+        Which "team" do you want to learn more about?
+Type the number of the team you would like to learn more about."

+      >Team 1

+      execute follow_team(team_1)

+      What would you like to do next?
+        >options: original_rank, list_results, follow_team, list_brackets, exit

 <> DEFINING OBJECTS --
+    What is an original_rank?
+     Original Rank comes from: https://www.ncaa.com/rankings/lacrosse-women/d3/iwlca-coaches
+     Consists of top 25 teams only

     What is a bracket?
-     A bracket has a name
+     A bracket has a name - there are 4 brackets
      A bracket has games
      A bracket has a list of teams -- through games?
      A bracket has a winner -- overall winner(?)